 - “My drink doesn’t taste like it has booze in it”

 - “I’m here because my girlfriend cheated on me and I want to get drunk”

-There can be and endless sea of problems, some which you can resolve yourself, but there’s some things you can’t (you can’t change that dudes girl from cheating on him, but you can still get him boozed, so in some way you can help 🙂).
+There can be an endless sea of problems, some which you can resolve yourself, but there are some things you can’t (you can’t change that dudes girl from cheating on him, but you can still get him boozed, so in some way, you can help 🙂).

 So here is what brought me to write about this blog post topic.
 The story explains the picture attached to this post.

 My girlfriend’s parents (Nadine and Bruce) were visiting us for the night and we decided that we would go out for dinner.
 We had heard about this place which just had a new chef start with them, and some friends had told us some great things about it.
 So naturally we wanted to try it, and what better excuse to do so than to do it with family?